The Liberal Democrats have pushed for a referendum on the alternative vote to be held on May 5 2011.

 The Times has an exclusive on the European Union setting its toughest targets yet in the battle to beat climate change, with a surprise plan aimed at cutting greenhouse gas emissions by 30 per cent on 1990 levels within ten years, at a cost of £33bn a year.
 The targets will be the most ambitious in the world.
 The report says: “The existing target of a 20 per cent cut is already due to cost £48 billion.
 The Commission will argue that the lower target has become much easier to meet because of the recession, which resulted in the EU’s emissions falling more than 10 per cent last year as thousands of factories closed or cut production.
 Emissions last year were already 14 per cent below 1990 levels… Connie Hedegaard, the Climate Commissioner, will make the case for the EU to commit itself unilaterally to a 30 per cent cut, to inspire other countries to follow suit and accelerate the development of low-carbon industries.”
 The plan, if implemented by the EU, could cause tensions in the UK government, with the Liberal Democrats promising in their manifesto to adopt the 30 per cent target “unilaterally and immediately” but the Conservatives suggesting they would oppose such a move.

 And the major international story this morning is the rising level of tension on the Korean peninsula.
 The Guardian reports North Korea’s severing of all ties with the South, expelling South Koreans in the shared industrialised zone, leaving relations “at their worst point for years”.
 The retaliation follows Lee Myong-bak’s announcement that Seoul would “suspend trade, ban Northern ships from its waters and take Pyongyang to the UN security council”, the South Korean President adding that Seoul “would redesignate the North as its ‘main enemy’ – a term it dropped six years ago, when relations were thawing”.
 The report adds that Hillary Clinton, US Secretary of State, “called stability on the Korean peninsula a ‘shared responsibility’ of China and the US”.
 Speaking in Beijing she insisted: “No one is more concerned about peace and stability in this region than the Chinese.”
 And The Independent reports that: “North Korea threatened today to close the last road link with the South if Seoul goes ahead with anti-Pyongyang propaganda broadcasts, as Washington pressured China to help persuade the North to change its ways.
 The mounting antagonism between the two Koreas has shaken investors, uncertain how far they are ready to take their bitter rivalry after the South accused the North of torpedoing one of its warships.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.